aragon/flock/README.md

 **Operation costs**

-Part of the funding is intended to cover the annual operating cost of each team.
-The minimum amount of funds available for operations is $1 million paid in ETH or DAI.
+Part of the funding is intended to cover the operating cost of each team.
+The funds are available in ETH or DAI.

 **Incentivization package**